IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 5. **Create TAR file**
     1. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
 It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
 When specifying the option `--addExtension`, the `deployType` will be appended as the file extension to the file.
     2. It packages these load files into a TAR file, and adds the BuildReport.json and optionally other build logs from the build workspace.
-    3. If the path to th application's Git repository is provided, it will copy the Include Files classfified as public and shared into the `include` subfolder of tge temporary directory.
+    3. If the path to the application's Git repository is provided, it will perform additional publishing of object decks and Include Files classified as public and shared, into the `include` subfolder of the temporary directory.

 6. **(Optional) Publish to Artifact Repository such as JFrog Artifactory or Sonartype Nexus**
     1. Publishes the TAR file to the artifact repository based on the given configuration using the ArtifactRepositoryHelpers script.
 Consider a Nexus RAW, or a Artifactory Generic as the repository type. **Please note**: The ArtifactRepositoryHelpers script is updated for DBB 2.0 and requires to run on JAVA 11.
 The publishing can be configured to pass in the artifact repository information as well as the path within the repository `directory/[versionName|buildLabel]/tarFileName` via the cli.